-the missed opportunity on energy
+the missed opportunity

 "the right analogy for U.S. survival is no longer Apollo 11; it's Apollo 13.
 They had their emergency dropped in their laps with no foreknowledge; we wasted ours when we politically killed President Carter.
 Now we're all in that busted spaceship, improvising."

 - The Hirsch Report and the October Surprise

 webpage sections under construction

 - Trilateral Commission and the Nuclear Navy